ajnonaka/amrex-tutorials/Docs/source/HeatEquation_UQ.rst

 PyTUQ (Python interface to the UQ Toolkit) provides specialized tools for surrogate construction and global sensitivity analysis, enabling rapid parameter space exploration and dimensionality reduction for scientific applications.

-We demonstrate how to integrate PyTUQ with your AMReX application through three practical workflows: C++ executables with file-based I/O (Case-1), Python-wrapped C++ codes (Case-2), and native PyAMReX applications (Case-3).
+We demonstrate how to integrate PyTUQ with your AMReX application through three practical workflows: C++ executables managed with gnu parallel (Case-1), Python-driven C++ executables with bash run management (Case-2), and native PyAMReX applications (Case-3).

 Located in ``amrex-tutorials/GuidedTutorials/HeatEquation_UQ``, this example analyzes a heat equation solver to illustrate the complete forward UQ workflow from parameter sampling through sensitivity analysis.
+After running the provided examples, the Customizing the Workflow section explains the underlying problem setup and provides step-by-step guidance for adapting this workflow to your own AMReX application

 Installation
 ------------